pwittchen/wittchen.io/source/_posts/i-switched-to-i3wm.md

 }
 ```

-When I start the system, log in and close the laptop lid, I need to execute `monitor.sh laptopoff` to disable laptop screen, and then `monitor.sh wallreload` to reload wallpaper and adjust it into the higher resolution for the workspace 1. `eDP-` is name of my laptop monitor and it may be different in your case.
+When I start the system, log in and close the laptop lid, I need to execute `monitor.sh laptopoff` to disable laptop screen, and then `monitor.sh wallreload` to reload wallpaper and adjust it into the higher resolution for the workspace 1. `eDP-1` is name of my laptop monitor and it may be different in your case.
 In order, to reset settings, I can use `reset` command.
 It's more convenient than remembering all `xrandr` commands.

 ## WiFi and Bluetooth